Borderland heritage and tourism

 Summer schools – facilitating authentic experiences for visitors to complex heritage sites

-The ideas and networks resulting from the BTN project are now instrumental in developing summer schools aimed for university students with various educational specialization.
+The ideas and networks resulting from the BTN project is an inspiration for developing future summer schools aimed for university students with various educational specialization.
 This includes tourism management and marketing, historians studying socio-cultural divers heritage, exhibition producers and curators of museum, and IT communicators.
 Pilot-projects have been run in Norwegian-Russian partnerships emphasizing industrial heritage in the Urals (2016) and in a summer schools at Solovki in the White Sea (2017).
-Partners in this are colleagues at UiT AUN main Campus in Tromsø and at the Higher School of Economics in St. Petersburg.
+Partners in this were colleagues at UiT AUN main Campus in Tromsø and at the Higher School of Economics in St. Petersburg.
+This Russian departmental partnership is now put on hold in line with sanctions resulting from Russia's war of aggression in Ukraine.

-To bring new ideas and comparative perspectives to the development of professional training in northern tourism, student’s experiences from complex sites and routes elsewhere are important: in NW Russia, in the Baltic Region and in the borderlands of Central Europe.
-Such fieldwork provide valuable experience in multilateral project work and the building of professional networks, and increases the awareness of the socioeconomic challenges of cross-border tourism.
+Case studies brings comparative perspectives to the professional training in northern tourism, student’s experiences from complex sites and routes elsewhere are important.
+Of course such are found many places globally, close at hand in the Baltic Region and in the borderlands of Central Europe.

 EEA Norway Grant funded exchange of North Norwegian CBC experiences with Slovakia and Ukraine